dazlious/MappedJS/docs/src/plugin.md

 <a name="new_View_new"></a>

-### new View(viewport, currentView, bounds, center, initialCenter, data, $container, context, maxZoom, currentZoom, minZoom, $container, limitToBounds)
+### new View(viewport, currentView, bounds, center, initialCenter, data, context, maxZoom, currentZoom, minZoom, limitToBounds)
 **Returns**: <code>[View](#View)</code> - instance of View for chaining
 **Params**